 The AME Group Security Services Team believes Risk Assessments should do much more than provide an automated scan of your network.

-The AME Group believes a comprehensive approach to performing a network vulnerability assessment provides actionable information to the IT department and the business management team.
+The AME Group believes a comprehensive approach to performing the assessment provides actionable information to the IT department, the business management team, and executive leadership.
 Our process identifies gaps that exist in current controls and will detail recommendations on prioritization and actions to close those gaps.

 Let our years of expertise add another level of safety to your business processes.

-The AME Group is also a Managed IT Services Provider but we keep our Security Services division at arm’s length to provide a level of independence between the staff that configures and maintains a network from the staff that assesses and audits the security of that same network.
-Whether it is a consulting engagement or as a more long-term services provider, The AME Group Security Services Team is well-prepared to assist you.
+The AME Group Security Services Team provides a level of independence between the staff that configures and maintains a network from the staff that assesses and audits the security of that same network.
+Whether it is a consulting engagement, stand-alone project, or monthly recurring services, The AME Group Security Services Team is well-prepared to assist you.

 - Asset Identification